20lives/dmote/doc/options-main.md

 ### Section `position`

+The wrist rest is positioned in relation to something.

+#### Parameter `style`

+One of:

-The wrist rest is positioned in relation to a key mount.
+- `key`: The wrist rest is positioned in relation to a specific key, which must be named using the `key-alias` parameter below.
+- `threaded-mount`: The plinth (main body) of the wrist rest is positioned in relation to the plinth-side mount for threaded fasteners, as used in the `threaded` style of wrist rest.
+Using `threaded-mount` without `threaded` is an error.

 #### Parameter `key-alias`

-A named key where the wrist rest will attach.
+A named key where the wrist rest will attach in the `key` position style.
 The vertical component of its position will be ignored.

 #### Parameter `offset`

-An offset in mm from the selected key to one corner of the base of the wrist rest.
-Specifically, it is the corner close to the keyboard case, on the right-hand side of the right-hand half.
+An offset in mm from the selected key (`key` style) or the plinth-side mount (`threaded-mount` style) to the nominally northwest corner of the plinth, the main body of the wrist rest.

 ### Section `shape`